GUT-AI/gut-ai/model_zoo/README.rst

 Downstream Task Models (DTMs)
 ----------------------------

 **Note:** DTMs are **task-specific** models which are typically used at the **Downstream Task**.
 They are typically trained using *Supervised Learning*, but Self-Supervised and (narrow-sense) Unsupervised Learning can also be used.
 The end goal depends on the specific task.
-The DTMs listed below are only the ones compatible with *dense representation* RLMs (e.g. Transformer-based encoders).
+The DTMs listed below are only the ones compatible with *dense-representation* RLMs (e.g. Transformer-based encoders).

 .. raw:: html